TomRaynes/Game-Of-Life/README.md

 </div>

 ## Rules
-The occupancy of any given cell in the following generation is determined by the current occupancy of the eight neighbour cells surrounding it.
+The occupancy of any given cell in the next generation is determined by the current occupancy of the eight neighbour cells surrounding it.
 The rules are as follows:

 1. A live cell with either two or three live neighbours remains alive into the next generation